JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-08-networking.md

 - Developing system administration tools
 - Automating routine maintenance and backups

+This will build on your networking and security knowledge by helping you automate security tasks, network configuration, and monitoring.

 ## Acknowledgements

 This learning guide was developed with assistance from Anthropic's Claude AI assistant, which helped with:
 - Learning path structure and organization
 - Resource recommendations
 - Project suggestions
+- Visualization diagrams and comparison tables

 Claude was used as a development aid while all final implementation decisions and verification were performed by Joshua Michael Hall.

 ## Disclaimer

 This guide is provided "as is", without warranty of any kind.
 Follow all instructions carefully and always make backups before making system changes.
+Always consider the security implications of the configurations you implement, and understand that no system can be made 100% secure.
+The techniques described here should be considered as foundational measures, not a complete security solution.